jbrodriguez/mediagui/README.md

 |_ _ _ app (app bundle, css, fonts, etc)<br>
 |_ _ _ img (storage for movie covers, backdrops, etc)<br>

-Additionally, the app scans for movies (as per

 ### Client code
 In the code's root folder, an `npm install` will download dependencies.